stenkoff/quote-tool/README.md

 #### Quote Tool

-Clone this repository, run `npm install` and open `http://localhost:3000` in the browser
+Clone this repository and run `npm install`

+Run `npm start` and open `http://localhost:3000` in the browser

 Search for loan products by loan amount using the search bar at the top of the page